 Goodwill resulting from business combinations is generally determined as the excess of the fair value of the consideration transferred, plus the fair value of any noncontrolling interests in the acquiree, over the fair value of the net assets acquired and liabilities assumed as of the acquisition date.
 Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized, but tested for impairment at least annually or more frequently if events and circumstances exists that indicate that a goodwill impairment test should be performed.
-Qualitative factors are assessed to first determine if it is more likely than not (more than 50%) that the carrying value of goodwill is less than fair value.
-At October 31, 2020, as a result of market volatility caused by the COVID-19 pandemic, the company determined it did not satisfy the more likely than not qualitative assessment that the fair value of the reporting unit exceeded its carrying value, including goodwill.
-As a result, the Company elected to perform a quantitative assessment, which included a combination of quoted market prices of the Company's stock, prices of comparable businesses, discounted cash flows and other techniques.
-Based upon the results of the quantitative assessment, we determined the fair value of the reporting unit exceeded the carrying value, resulting in no impairment.
+The Company has selected October 31st as the date to perform the annual impairment test.
 Intangible assets with definite useful lives are amortized over their estimated useful lives to their estimated residual values.
 Goodwill is the only intangible asset with an indefinite life on the balance sheet.